Fruit and Tree Nuts Market Outlook - June 2016

 Production forecast down for several major fruit crops, mixed for tree nuts

-Production is forecast down for a number of major fruit crops in 2015/16.
-The U.S. citrus crop is forecast at a little less than 8 million tons, 12 percent lower than the 9 million tons produced in 2014/15.
+Lower production levels limit current fruit supplies for a number of major fruit crops.
+For most of these crops, supplies are winding down in 2015/16.
+The U.S. citrus crop is forecast at a little over 8 million tons, down 6 percent from the 9 million tons produced in 2014/15.
 With the exception of tangerines/mandarins, all major citrus crops are forecast lower.
 Cold, wet conditions and disease in Florida are among the main factors behind the decline in citrus production.
 Apple and pear supplies are also down following smaller harvests in the fall of 2015.
+With summer upon us and the cherry harvest underway, U.S. sweet cherry production is forecast to be lower than average this year mostly due to the expected smaller crop in Washington—a major producing State.
+In contrast, U.S. tart cherry production is expected up substantially as the Michigan crop rebounds from last year’s freeze-reduced totals.